shhossain/computer_science/Algorithms/Sliding Window Algorithm/readme.md

     Eg. Find the largest subarray in a given array with sum equal to k.

-You will understand more cleary when we will solve the questions by both the methods.
+You will understand more clearly when we will solve the questions by both the methods.

 ### Popular Sliding Window Algorithms